Eco city break in Glasgow

 Ubiquitous Chip

 The Ubiquitous Chip is a cornerstone of Glasgow’s cobbled Ashton Lane.
 The family-run restaurant has championed the quality of Scottish produce since 1971.
 Tuck into homemade venison haggis, Shetland hake and all manner of local produce.
-Book a table at ubiquitouschip.co.uk.
+Book a place at ubiquitouschip.co.uk.

 Locavore